Visit Sachsenhausen Concentration Camp – A Berlin Must See

 Horrifically, some prisoners were forced to work in the gas chambers and crematoriums.

-Most people chosen for any kind of work would die from disease, starvation or exhaustion within a few weeks or months.
+Most of the people chosen for any kind of work would die from disease, starvation or exhaustion within a few weeks or months.

 Incredibly, it means “Work makes you free”